openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 ```

-If the request was processed sucessfully, the Verifier MUST respond with HTTP status code 200.
+If the Authorization Reponse was processed successfully, the Verifier MUST respond with HTTP status code 200.
 The response MAY contain the following parameters:

 `redirect_uri`:
-:`redirect_uri`.
-The Wallet MUST send the User Agent to this URI.
+: The Wallet MUST send the User Agent to this URI.
 This allows the Verifier to continue the interaction with the End-User after the Wallet sends Authorization Response as an HTTPS POST request.
 It also allows the Verifier to ensure the transaction was conducted in a Wallet residing on the same device where the transaction started, or ensure the End-User interaction continues on the device where the Wallet resides when the transaction started on the different device.
-So that only the entitled front end can pick up the data from the Verifier's backend, Verifier's Response URI MUST add a secret to the Redirect URI, e.g. a code, that cannot be guessed by an attacker and validate this secrect when the response data is processed.
-For details how the Verifier MAY use this URI to ensure the End-to-End device binding of the transaction see (#security_consideration_direct_post_same_device).
+To ensure that only the entitled front end can pick up the data from the Verifier's backend, the Verifier's Response URI MUST add a secret to the Redirect URI, e.g. a code, that cannot be guessed by an attacker.
+The Verifier MUST validate this secrect when the Redirect is processed.
+For details how the Verifier MAY use the Redirect URI to ensure the End-to-End device binding of the transaction see (#security_consideration_direct_post_same_device).

-The following is a non-normative example of the response from the Verifier to the Wallet upon receiving Authorization Response at the Response URI:
+The following is a non-normative example of the response from the Verifier to the Wallet upon receiving the Authorization Response at the Response URI:

 ```
   HTTP/1.1 200 OK